 There’s no material we don’t have in stock or can readily source it.
 From Buna to Teflon to Kalrez, we have most materials in most sizes in stock.
 Chemical compatibility, temperature tolerances, and hardness all play a part in what material you need for your application.
 Mil Spec, FDA approved, Simriz or Chemraz (economical equivalents to Kalrez), Food grade and even metal and x-ray detectable, we can supply all your needs.
+Mil Spec, compounds are approved to nearly every military, aerospace, ASTM, SAE, automotive, petroleum industry and commercial specification.
+The most widely used are the AMS, AS, AN, M, MS, MIL and NAS specifications.
 Check the Chemical Compatibility and Temperature charts and other information under Technical Information to make sure you get the best material for your application.

 - Buna (Nitrile) – Buna is the most widely used O-Ring elastomer compound.